NanashiTheNameless/VintageShock/README.md

 ## Notes

-- **Client-side only**: This mod runs entirely on your client and doesn't need to be installed on servers
 - Shocks are triggered asynchronously to prevent game lag
 - Configuration is managed through ConfigLib
 - ConfigLib's ImGui-based GUI doesn't support clipboard paste - edit the YAML file directly for easier token/device ID entry
-- All logging appears in the Vintage Story client log

 ## Support